vjeanty02/OPC_Project_2/README.md

 # OPC_Project_2

-This is a student project of the OpenClassroom web developer course which consists in transforming a model into a website with HTML & CSS
+This is an OpenClassroom Web Developer Course student project that involves turning a template into a website with HTML and CSS.

 ## Deliverables
 - [ ] An index.html file containing the HTML code of the project